Nine arrested in Wairoa methamphetamine operation

 AdvertisementAdvertise with NZME.

-The investigation resulted in over a kilogram of methamphetamine being seized, and captured evidence of conspiracies to supply multiple kilograms of methamphetamine into the Wairoa community.
+The investigation resulted in more than a kilogram of methamphetamine being seized, and captured evidence of conspiracies to supply multiple kilograms of methamphetamine into the Wairoa community.

 Police's wastewater testing results demonstrate that the Wairoa community is disproportionately affected by methamphetamine use, he said.